hpe-dev-incubator/hpe-dev-portal/content/blog/open-sourcing-workshops-on-demand-part-5-create-a-workshop.md

 # S﻿imple workshop example:

-l﻿et's consider that I plan to create a new workshop on the Go language.
-It becomes more and more popular among the developer community I interact with and one of the the developer was kind enough to agree with working with me on creating this new workshop.
-After a first meeting, where I explainied to him the creation process, and the expectations, we quickly started to work together.
-We defined title, abstract,  notebooks' folder name, and student range.
-As far as infrastructure's requirements, a new kernel was needed.
-No additional scripts are requiered for this workshop.
+L﻿et's imagine that I plan to create a new workshop in the Go language.
+Go has become more and more popular among the developer community I interact with and one developer was kind enough to agree with working with me on creating this new workshop.
+After our first meeting, where I explained the creation process, and the expectations, we were able to quickly start working together.
+We defined the title, abstract,  notebooks' folder name, and student range.
+As far as the infrastructure's requirements, a new kernel was needed.
+No additional scripts were required for this workshop.

-A﻿s an admin of the Workshops-on-demand infrastructure, I had to perform several tasks:
+A﻿s an admin of the Workshops-on-Demand infrastructure, I had to perform several tasks:

 ##### O﻿n the backend server: